-(a) Upon sale of a vehicle covered by a certificate of title, a person authorized to execute the certificate of title, as promptly as practicable and in compliance with this [act] and law of this state other than this [act], shall execute the certificate to the buyer or deliver to the office a signed certificate of title or a record evidencing execution of an electronic certificate of

-- title to the buyer.
-The buyer of a vehicle covered by a certificate of title has a specifically enforceable right to require the seller to execute the certificate of title to the buyer or deliver to the office a signed certificate of title or a record evidencing transfer of an electronic certificate of title indicating transfer of the certificate of title to the buyer. - (b) Execution of a certificate of title created by a governmental agency of any jurisdiction satisfies the requirement in subsection (a).
+(a) Upon sale of a vehicle covered by a certificate of title, a person authorized to execute the certificate of title, as promptly as practicable and in compliance with this act and law of this state other than this act, shall execute the certificate to the buyer or deliver to the office a signed certificate of title or a record evidencing execution of an electronic certificate of title to the buyer.
+The buyer of a vehicle covered by a certificate of title has a specifically enforceable right to require the seller to execute the certificate of title to the buyer or deliver to the office a signed certificate of title or other record evidencing the transfer.

-- (c) Execution of a certificate of title created by a governmental agency of any jurisdiction or a certificate of origin transfers the transferor's ownership to the transferee. - (d) As between the parties to a transfer and their assignees and successors, a transfer of ownership is not rendered ineffective by a failure to execute a certificate of title or certificate of origin as provided in this section.
-However, except as otherwise provided in Section 18 (b) and (c), 19, 21, or 22, a transfer of ownership without execution of a certificate of title or certificate of origin is not effective as to other persons claiming an interest in the vehicle. - (e) Before an agreement to transfer ownership by an electronic certificate of title is made or any consideration for the transfer is paid, and before a record evidencing a transfer of an electronic certificate of title is executed to the transferee or delivered by the transferor to the office, the transferor shall deliver to the transferee a signed record containing the information required for an application in Section 9(b), and the transferee shall deliver to the transferor a signed record acknowledging receipt of the information.
+- (b) Execution of a certificate of title created by a governmental agency of any jurisdiction satisfies subsection (a). - (c) As between the parties to a transfer and their assignees and successors, a transfer of ownership is not rendered ineffective by a failure to execute a certificate of title or certificate of origin as provided in this section.
+However, except as otherwise provided in Section 18 (b) and (c), 19, 21, or 22, a transfer of ownership without execution of a certificate of title or certificate of origin is not effective as to other persons claiming an interest in the vehicle. - (d) Before an agreement to transfer ownership by an electronic certificate of title is made or any consideration for the transfer is paid, and before a record evidencing the transfer is executed to the transferee or delivered by the transferor to the office, the transferor shall deliver to the transferee a signed record containing the information required by Section 9(b), and the transferee shall deliver to the transferor a signed record acknowledging receipt of the information.
 The transferee has a specifically enforceable right to receive this information before any consideration is paid.
-The record delivered to the office must indicate that these requirements have been met. - [(f) After execution of the certificate of title and delivery of possession of the

-- vehicle to the transferee, the transferor is not liable as owner for any damages resulting from - 2 operation of the vehicle even if the transferee fails to make application for a new certificate of - 3 title reflecting the transfer.]
+The record delivered to the office must indicate that these requirements have been met. - (e) After execution of the certificate of title and delivery of possession of the vehicle to the transferee, the transferor is not liable as owner for any damages resulting from operation of the vehicle thereafter even if the transferee fails to apply for a new certificate of title reflecting the transfer.